JENebel/Cadabra/README.md

 Move generation
   - Pregenrerated sliding piece attack tables using BMI2's PEXT instructions
-  - Many other pregenerated tables to assist in psudo legal move generation, pin masks etc. to avoid run time calculations
+  - Many other pregenerated tables to assist in pseudo legal move generation, pin masks etc. to avoid run time calculations
   - This results in a very fast move generator rivaling the best engines generators, and often beating them in perft speed

 Search